mirsabbir/course-management-app/README.md

 Communicate with the PostgreSQL database to store and retrieve data.
 Implement business logic for operations like enrolling a student in a course (which automatically enrolls them in all related classes).
 Log structured events to provide traceability for API operations.
+#### Authorization Server
+Technologies: PostgreSQL for storing data in relational tables.
+Responsibilities:
+Store data related to courses, classes, students, and enrollments.
+Support the relationships between tables, such as many-to-many between courses and students, and one-to-many between courses and classes.
+Provide referential integrity and ensure data consistency.
 #### Database (PostgreSQL)
 Technologies: PostgreSQL for storing data in relational tables.
 Responsibilities: